 Nationally, the average cost of having a gutter service clean gutters is about $150.
 This stated, gutter cleaning prices can be as little as $75 or as much as $350 for an entire house, depending upon the region and the extent and nature of the job.

-The cost is usually calculated by square feet or, more commonly, the linear foot.
+The cost is usually calculated by the linear foot (not square feet).
 Figure the price of cleaning gutters will run from about $.50 to $1.50 per linear foot.
 Measure the perimeter of your house to gain a rough idea of how many linear feet of gutter your home has.

 The size and height of the roof are big factors in the price of cleaning gutters.
 If, for a 2- or 3-story house, a gutter cleaning company needs several very tall ladders and special safety equipment, the job is going to cost significantly more than cleaning the gutters on a single-level home.
 Local labor rates will also affect the price.